Feyerabend/vm/add/README.md

     ['PUSH 1', 'PUSH 19', 'ADD']
 ```

-That are executed and result in '20'.
+.. are executed and results in '20'.